PeterRusznak/hashnode/clbdiyh3e000s08jnd7v7570v.md

 Quite informative answer to an odd question:
 ![jolly_well.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670412942268/8iswpaIUN.png align="left")

+Anyone, who ever had the displeasure of talking to the poorly trained chatbots common on commercial sites can easily attest that the examples above are fundamentally better at mimicking an intelligent conversation.
-But the examples above are only the tip of the iceberg.
+But this is only the tip of the iceberg.
 You can literally generate poems:

 ![bitcoin.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670404507280/m_Yx06SWz.png align="left")